causalens/dara/README.md

 | ![Plot Interactivity](./img/plot_interactivity.png) |                        Demonstrates how to enable the user to interact with plots, trigger actions based on clicks, mouse movements and other interactions with `Bokeh` or `Plotly` plots                         |
 | ![Graph Editor](./img/graph_viewer.png)             | Demonstrates how to use the `CausalGraphViewer` component to display your graphs or networks, customising the displayed information through colors and tooltips, and updating the page based on user interaction. |

-Check out more in our [App Gallery](https://dara.causalens.com/gallery).
+Check out our [App Gallery](https://dara.causalens.com/gallery) for more inspiration!

 ## Repository introduction